nunukim/autotest/README.markdown

  - run autotest

 ### Options
-    -f, --fast-start                 Do not run all tests at start -c, --no-full-after-failed       Do not run all tests after failed test passes -v, --verbose                    Be verbose.
+    -f, --fast-start                 Do not run full tests at start -c, --no-full-after-failed       Do not run full tests after failed test passed -v, --verbose                    Be verbose.
 Prints files that autotest doesn't know how to map to tests -q, --quiet                      Be quiet.
-    -h, --help                       Show this.
+    -r, --rc                         Path to config file.
+(Defaults to ~/.autotest or current_dir/.autotest) -h, --help                       Show this.

 Tips
 ====